 - Starter packages can be limited in terms of design and functionality.
 They are usually based on picking a layout from pre-designed templates.

 You can appoint a web design agency to design an original site for you

-- This is usually the most expensive option, but you will get a highly professional, custom-built site.
+- This is the most expensive option, but you can get a highly professional, custom-built site.

-- You will need to work closely with the agency to achieve the website you want.
+- You need to work closely with the agency to achieve the website you want.